aimylos/simulation-coding-exercise/README.md

 # Build
 In linux, install dependencies and use `make` to build.
-The executable is named `simulation`.
+The executable is named `simulation`. or
+Create a docker image using the Dockerfile available.

 # Simulation Screenshot
 ![simulation screenshot](simulation_screenshot.png)